luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 Disparity
 #########

-When calculating the disparity, each pixel in the disparity map gets assigned a confidence value 0..255 by the stereo matching algorithm, as:
+When calculating the disparity, each pixel in the disparity map gets assigned a confidence value :code:`0..255` by the stereo matching algorithm,
+as:

-- 0 - maximum confidence that it holds a valid value
+- :code:`0` - maximum confidence that it holds a valid value
-- 255 - minimum confidence, so there are chances the value is incorrect (this confidence score is kind-of inverted, if say comparing with NN)
+- :code:`255` - minimum confidence, so there is more chance that the value is incorrect

+(this confidence score is kind-of inverted, if say comparing with NN)

 For the final disparity map, a filtering is applied based on the confidence threshold value: the pixels that have their confidence score larger than the threshold get invalidated, i.e. their disparity value is set to zero.
+You can set the confidence threshold with :code:`stereo.setConfidenceThreshold()`.

 Current limitations
 ###################

-If one or more of the additional depth modes (lrcheck, extended, subpixel) are enabled, then:
+If one or more of the additional depth modes (:code:`lrcheck`, :code:`extended`, :code:`subpixel`) are enabled, then:

-- :code:`depth` output is FP16.
-- median filtering is disabled on device.
+- median filtering is disabled on device
-- with subpixel, either depth or disparity has valid data.
+- with subpixel, if both :code:`depth` and :code:`disparity` are used, only :code:`depth` will have valid output

-Otherwise, depth output is U16 (in milimeters) and median is functional.
+Otherwise, :code:`depth` output is **U16** (in millimeters) and median is functional.

-Like on Gen1, either :code:`depth` or :code:`disparity` has valid data.

 Usage
 #####